 Secluded Ocean Beaches Eleven beaches made the list of readers’ favorite places to have a beach almost to themselves in California, Oregon, and Hawaii.
 Surf, sun, and a bit of beachcombing may be in order.

-Editors’ Pick: Best Hikes The VIA staff, sure-footed and well-traveled, shares 11 places to get back to nature.
+Editors’ Pick: Best Hikes The Via staff, sure-footed and well-traveled, shares 11 places to get back to nature.
 Don some sturdy shoes and get ready to leave civilization at the parking lot.

 Olympic National Park You may need a raincoat for a visit to the Olympic Peninsula where you’ll discover Hobbit-like primeval temperate rain forests, a Hall of Mosses, Roosevelt elk, and some 73 miles of beaches.

-Photograph of Joshua Tree National Park from Wikimedia Commons/Doug Dolde
+Photograph courtesy of Wikimedia Commons/Doug Dolde

 This article was first published in April 2012.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.